When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

-To enable post-hoc attribution in metadata-deprived environments, we bind each agent's identity directly to its generated output through keyed modulation of the token distribution during decoding.
+To enable verifiable attribution in metadata-deprived environments, we bind each agent's identity directly to its generated output through keyed modulation of the token distribution at generation time.
 This process introduces agent-specific statistical signatures that can later be verified using the corresponding secret key, following the statistical signaling framework introduced by \citet{lau2024waterfall}.
 Let $L_j \in \mathbb{R}^{|\mathcal V|}$ denote the logits produced by the base language model at token position $j$.
-For an active agent $a_k \in \mathcal{A}$ identified in the execution trace, we generate text by applying a keyed distributional modulation operator $\mathcal{W}$ conditioned on the agent identity:
+For the active agent $a_k \in \mathcal{A}$ generating at this step, we produce text by applying a keyed distributional modulation operator $\mathcal{W}$ on the agent identity:

 where $\mathcal{W}$ induces a statistically detectable bias determined by $a_k$.
 Specifically, the agent identity $a_k$ induces two distinct keys: